Skip to main content

 Running Workflows

-After you enable a Workflow, it runs automatically when your trigger occurs.
-Newly enabled Workflows do not run retroactively, so they will not impact applications that previously met the trigger criteria.
-You can also launch Workflows manually on your applications as needed.
-To do this:
+After you enable a workflow, it runs automatically when your trigger occurs.
+Newly enabled workflows do not run retroactively, so they will not impact applications that previously met the trigger criteria.
+For any earlier records, you can optionally run the workflow manually on individual applications if needed.

 1. Navigate to the desired application.